Last updated on

-Continuing my love affair with Instagram, here’s a little taster from our trip to Copenhagen.
+Continuing my love affair with Instagram, here’s a little taster from our trip to Denmark, where we went in search of hygge things to do in Copenhagen.
 The above photo of Nyhavn is the quintessential Copenhagen shot.

 The days were mostly grey on our trip, but the colourful buildings bought some cheer.